autopi-io/documentation/docs/getting_started/api/index.md

 8. After clicking close, you should now be able to call the other authenticated endpoints.

-## Sending the requests manually using Postman or similar
+## Sending the Requests Manually Using Postman or Similar
 Alternatively, if you are unable to use the above portal, or if you'd rather use something like Postman or similar, you can still see the requests and parameters in the portal, but to call them manually, see the below steps.